HannimalCrackers/MALS75500/narrative.md

 Transform stage 3: manipulating the data formatting

-- Ideally this would have been done in Python as well but I worked in Excel to save time
-- Deleted all brackets, single quotes, spaces after commas
-- Added column with cityname
-- Added column headers
-- Saved out as CSV
+I would have liked to write a Python script to accomplish the following, but ended up just using Excel to save time.
+In this stage I edited the CSV output of my Python script from stage 2.
+I deleted all brackets, single quotes, and spaces after commas, added a column with the cityname, added column headers (field names), and saved as a CSV.

-Critique: This intervention is subject to errors
+Critique: Any manual intervention like this is subject to errors of consistency.
+I did use global functions such as "Find and Replace" to minimize the likelihood of such.

 LINK TO DATA - THIS HAS TWO SECTIONS: